MohithJegan/Movie-Management-System/README.md

 - **MoviePage/Show.cshtml**: Displays detailed information about a specific movie.
 - **MoviePage/New.cshtml**: Displays a form to add a new movie.
 - **MoviePage/DeleteConfirm.cshtml**: Displays a delete confirmation page where the user can either confirm the deletion of a movie or cancel to go back without performing the delete operation.
-- **MoviePage/Validation.cshtml**: Displays validation errors when the form is submitted with invalid data.
 - **MoviePage/Edit.cshtml**: Displays a form to update a movie in the database.

 ### **Studio Controller**